Jump to navigation links Jump to main content Jump to footer links

 While you might be eager to learn how to fix a black-screen TV, a broken backlight does not come with an easy solution.
 The backlight will need to be replaced, and it’s best to get help from a professional with this task.

-If repair costs are outside your budget or not worth it considering the age and condition of your TV, you may want to consider upgrading to a new smart TV.
+If repairs are outside your budget or not worth the cost, considering the age and condition of your TV, you may want to think about upgrading to a new smart TV.
 When you purchase a new TV from your local Rent-A-Center, you’ll enjoy free product service and repairs for the life of your agreement as part of our Worry-Free Guarantee.

 What to Do if Your TV Screen Is Still Black